2263 Nicholasville Road Lexington, Kentucky 40503 (859) 276-1419

 We were fortunate to have different interests.
 Rees

 primarily collected Lugers and I loved the Colts.
-We very seldom had an
+We very seldom had an argument

-we overlapped, and learned together.
+and learned together.

 We felt from the beginning that we should handle modern guns as well as collectibles to have a broader base for financial stability.
 Lexington had its share of collectors, and almost everyone in Central Kentucky owned guns.
 Historically, our state was famous for its long riflemen and Indian hunting parties drawn by its abundance of game.
 We also knew that one mans' "old" gun was another's antique, and that to get the trade - ins, we needed the new ones.